Disability Income Insurance FAQ

 What if you return to work after a disability but suffer a relapse?

 Because disabilities don't always start and stop in easily defined time frames, we've developed a plan that is flexible enough to accommodate various disability durations and scenarios.
-If you return to work for fewer than 14 days during the waiting period and then relapse, you can qualify for benefits by satisfying the remainder of the waiting period.
-This provision relieves you of starting the entire waiting period again.
+If you return to work for fewer than 14 days during the elimination period and then relapse, you can qualify for benefits by satisfying the remainder of the elimination period.
+This provision relieves you of starting the entire elimination period again.

 Does the plan pay for partial disability?